 (Number 51 on the 1958 Highland map - 5075 W. 11200 N.)

 Gilbert Yost & Elizabeth Grace Kitchen Myers

 Gilbert was born March 7, 1896, to George Yost and Mary Lee Wilson Myers in Highland.
 He attended Highland School and graduated from eighth grade.

 Elizabeth was born April 16, 1899, to John George and Abbie Shaw Kitchen in Eureka, Nevada.
 Her parents had a large cattle raising operation in Nevada.
-She was converted to the LDS Church as a young girl and came to Utah to care for her half sister, Ethel.
+She was converted to the Church of Jesus Christ of a Latter-day Saints as a young girl and came to Utah to care for her half sister, Ethel.
 Here she met Gilbert and they were married October 18, 1920.
 They bought 26 acres of ground across from his family home (Number 51 on the 1958 Highland map) and raised, hay, grain, chickens and turkeys.
 In addition to Dorothy, Elizabeth's daughter from a previous marriage, the couple had four children: Reva, Marion, Jeanne, and Grant, all born at home in Highland.
 Elizabeth was a 4-H teacher, teaching cooking and sewing and she taught Primary and Sunday School.

 Gib was a good provider and worked for Utah Power and Light at the Alpine Power Plant and at the upper plant in American Fork Canyon.
 Gib died June 26, 1968, after a long illness during which Elizabeth nursed him at home.
 She then went to work at the Utah State Training School for fifteen years.
 She died March 18, 1993.
 They are buried in the American Fork City Cemetery.